-- The law of the wall, is one of the most famous empirically determined relationships in turbulent flows near solid boundaries. - Measurements show that, for both internal and external flows, the streamwise velocity in the flow near the wall varies logarithmically with distance from the surface. - This behavior is known as law of the wall (also known as logarithmic law of the wall or log-law layer), as is stated as follows, where
+- The logarithmic law, refers to the region of the inner-region of the boundary layer that can be described using a simple analytic function in the form of a logarithmic equation. - This is one of the most famous empirically determined relationships in turbulent flows near solid boundaries. - Measurements show that, for both internal and external flows, the streamwise velocity in the flow near the wall varies logarithmically with distance from the surface. - The log-law, is stated as follows,